 - Increased confidence, Knowledge and skills of all staff in teaching PE and sport

 - Broader experience of a range of sports and activities offered to all pupils

 “Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money” - Ofsted.

-> From September 2013, schools will be held to account over how they spend their additional funding.
+From September 2013, schools will be held to account over how they spend their additional, ring-fenced funding.
 Ofsted will strengthen the coverage of PE and sport within the ‘Inspectors’ handbook’ and supporting guidance so that both schools and inspectors know how sport and PE will be assessed in future as part of the school’s overall provision.

-> Schools will also be required to include details of their provision of PE and sport on their website, alongside details of their broader curriculum, so that parents can compare sports provision between schools, both within and beyond the school day.
+Schools will also be required to include details of their provision of PE and sport on their website, alongside details of their broader curriculum, so that parents can compare sports provision between schools, both within and beyond the school day.

 The school website needs to show the following information:

 - The amount of grant received